robotlolita/robotlolita.github.io/_drafts/a-monad-in-practicality-controlling-time.md

 “web scale.”
-There are several models of concurrency, each with their own pros and cons, in this article I present a composable alternative to the widespread non-blocking model of concurrency, which generally uses [Continuation-Passing style](cps), where each computation accepts a “continuation” or “callback,” instead of returning the result of the computation to the caller.
+There are several models of concurrency, each with their own pros and cons, in this article I present a composable alternative to the widespread non-blocking model of concurrency, which generally uses [Continuation-Passing style][cps], where each computation accepts a “continuation” or “callback,” instead of returning the result of the computation to the caller.